ericzhao28/publicSmartClassifier/README.md

 ## Instructions

-* Initiate external frameworks by calling `initiate.sh`
+* Initiate external frameworks by calling `auxillary_scripts/initiate_auxillaries.sh`
-* Verify frameworks are online by calling unitTests/ for Mongo, Semafor and CoreNLP
+* Verify frameworks are online by calling `tests/` for Mongo, Semafor and CoreNLP
-* Verify the project works by calling `verifyProjectIntegrity.js`
+* Verify the project works by calling `tests/verifyProjectIntegrity.js`
-* Run `core.js`
+* Run `src/main/core.js`

 ## Bugs and problems